Anheuser-Busch InBev SA/NV (BUD)

 Fernando Tennenbaum, Chief Financial Officer

-Fernando Tennenbaum has been AB InBev's Chief Financial Officer since April 2020.
-A dual citizen of Brazil and Germany, he joined AmBev in 2004 and has held various finance roles including Treasury, Investor Relations, and M&A, and served as Global Treasurer for Anheuser-Busch InBev.
-Prior to his time with AmBev, he worked as a consultant at Booz & Company and was the owner of a small company in Brazil called Matex (or Matix) from 2002 to 2004.
-He holds a degree in Industrial Engineering and a corporate MBA.
+Fernando Tennenbaum has served as AB InBev's Chief Financial Officer since April 2020.
+He joined the company in 2004, holding various finance roles including treasury, investor relations, and M&A. Prior to joining AB InBev, he was a consultant at Booz & Company and also owned a small company in Brazil called Matex (or Matix) starting in 2002.
+Mr. Tennenbaum holds a bachelor's degree in Business Administration (or Industrial Engineering) and an MBA (or corporate MBA).

 Marcel Marcondes, Chief Marketing Officer